-While “Rockport” and “Fulton” are technically two separate towns, together they pack a coastal combo punch unlike anything else in Texas.
+While Rockport and Fulton are technically two separate towns, together they pack a coastal combo punch unlike anything else in Texas.
 Both face the beautiful, brackish water of Aransas Bay and make the perfect place to dive into the food, culture, and history of the Texas coast.
-To download this episode or purchase it on DVD – CLICK HERE.

 The Texas coast has a vibe and history all its own.
-It’s culture covers everything from the historic homes to the dive bars to the harbor bait stands.
-You can also find it on Rockport’s Historic Main Street that’s full of shops and restaurants.
-Grab a coffee from the Daily Grind, read a book at Lori’s Book Nook, enjoy the photos at John Martell Photography, or pick up a kitschy souvenir at Treasure Islander.
-Because you know you need another coconut pirate head.
+Its culture covers everything from the historic homes to the dive bars to the harbor bait stands.
+You can also find it on Rockport’s Historic Main Street — which is actually Austin Street — that’s full of shops and restaurants.
+Grab a coffee from the Daily Grind, read a book at Lori’s Book Nook, enjoy the photos at John Martell Photography or pick up a kitschy souvenir at Treasure Islander…because you know you need another coconut pirate head.

 As for museums, you’ll find a fantastic aquarium full of local fish and hands-on activities at the Aquarium at Rockport Harbor.
 Say “howdy” to Marley the Moray Eel who’s a celebrity in these parts.